flamestro/compose-as-code/README.md

    ```
 4. In your index.ts you can now define a `const app = new App("MyApp")`
 5. You can also define Services and Compositions (scopes are App >> Composition >> (Service || Network))
-6. Finally, run `cac` in your cli (in project root).
+6. Finally, run `conduct` in your cli (in project root).
 It will create a docker compose file in your outputDir.

 # Vision